radius-project/docs/docs/content/getting-started/first-app/_index.md

 Open `app.bicep` in your editor and get ready to edit the file.

 First add some new code to `app.bicep` by pasting in the content below at the end of the file.
-This code creates a Redis Cache resource and specifies that it should be created by a Recipe.
+This code creates a Redis Cache using a Radius Recipe:

 {{< rad file="snippets/app-with-redis-snippets.bicep" embed=true marker="//REDIS" >}}